List of religious sites: Thelema

 Thelemites do not normally carry out pilgrimages, but a certain number of adherents of Thelema regard Egypt, and Cairo and Giza in particular, to be important.
 Notable destinations for Thelemites traveling to or in Egypt include the King's Chamber in the Pyramid of Khufu, which is part of the Giza Necropolis in Giza, the Egyptian Museum in the Cairo district of Boulaq, and Downtown Cairo.

 Other notable sites of historical or spiritual significance to many Thelemites are the now derelict Abbey of Thelema in the Sicilian city of Cefalu, Italy, and Boleskine House near Loch Ness in Scotland.

+Iranian religions

+Yazidism

+Lalish, located in northern Iraq, is the most sacred site in the Yazidi religion.
+The tomb of Sheikh Adi ibn Musafir is located in Lalish.

 Zoroastrianism

 Udvada is a town in Gujarat, India renowned for its Zoroastrian Atash Behram.
 This place of worship is the oldest still-functioning example of its kind, and has established Udvada as a pilgrimage center for Zoroastrians the world over.